mykle1/Hello-Lucy/README.md

 your voice commands.
 Default is 15 seconds.
 After each successful command the 15 seconds begins again.
 When the microphone stops flashing you'll have to speak your keyword again in order to issue new commands.

+## Who is Lucy and where does stuff go?

+Well, my granddaughter's name is Lucy, so I chose her name for this project.

+The animation (face.gif) is being displayed by MMM-EasyPix and resides in the modules/MMM-EasyPix/pix folder along with another one of my favorites (2.gif).

+The greeting sound file is in the modules/MMM-EasyPix/sounds folder.
+You can replace this with any sound that you choose.
+Any other sounds you want to use can also be placed in this directory and triggered by notification through the EasyPix module itself.

 ## Old Dual Core laptop beats Quad Core i7 desktop dev machine